Tech500/ESP32_nRF24L01_Remote_Relay/README.md

 ESP32 DEVKIT V1:  ESP32_nRF24L01_Remote_Relay                 Latest!
-02/19/2024 @ 21:34 EST
+02/20/2024 @ 18:09 EST

 Uses external 0, RTC_IO,  wake-up by 2.4 Ghz., RF Interrupt for a Deep Sleeping, ESP32. n24L01, transceiver; code uses two, nRF24L01 to remotely switch battery on or off for a low demand, video live stream.
 Web camera consumes 10,000 mAH every 24 hours; switching battery on/off by webserver, URL Request over the nRF24L01 should extend battery between battery charges.

 Thanks to Google's Gemini for answering my many prompts and Gemini's guidence; especially with RTC_IO, Bard helped make this project a reality!

-02/19/2024 Files have been updated; supporting switching battery on/off, putting the ESP32 into Deep Sleep.
+02/20/2024 Files have been updated; supporting switching battery on/off, putting the ESP32 into Deep Sleep and Wakeup from Deep Sleep..

 SPI-ESP32 pin connections for ESP32 DEVKIT V1 board: